minddust/bootstrap-progressbar/README.md

     * `border_radius` hook to change the border radius of the progressbar

         * __you only have to set this if you are using centered text AND have overwritten the default bootstrap value__
-    * `update` hook where you can grab the actual percentage value
+    * `update` callback where you can grab the actual percentage value
-    * `done` hook which indicates when progressbar is filled to the given value
+    * `done` callback which indicates when progressbar is filled to the given value
-    * `fail` hook where you can grab an error message when something went wrong
+    * `fail` callback where you can grab an error message when something went wrong

 2. animation